DenisPn/Solvinery/README.md

 The project enables anyone to easily access powerful tools to solve planning problems such as scheduling, task management, and more.
-Choose a scenario from the shared public library, edit it by enabling or disabling constraints, adjusting priorities, and editing the static data, and send it to the server who users a powerful engine to find the optimal solution.
+Choose a scenario from the shared public library, edit it by enabling or disabling constraints, adjusting priorities, and editing the static data, and send it to the server who uses a powerful engine to find the optimal solution.
 The project will initially feature a number of select scenarios that will cover many of the most common problems.
 However, anyone willing to learn how can create a new one from scratch and help expand our ecosystem by sharing it.
 ### Technical overview: